Actinic Keratosis (AK)

 What makes Yale Medicine's approach to actinic keratosis unique?

 Yale Medicine’s Dermatologic Surgery Program focuses on diagnosing and treating skin cancer, explains Dr. Christensen.
-He has lectured at the American Academy of Dermatology Annual Meeting, educating dermatologists around the world about treating regions of skin that have developed multiple cancerous and precancerous lesions.
+He has lectured at the American Academy of Dermatology and the American College of Mohs Surgery Annual Meetings, educating dermatologists around the world about treating regions of skin that have developed multiple cancerous and precancerous lesions.

 Because the Dermatologic Surgery Program is a referral-based, tertiary-care program, area dermatologists send the team their most puzzling or most serious cases.